 Safna and Jadia loved Jesus and worshiped Him regularly with other believers in their area.
 Their financial hardships led Jadia to her knees in prayer, asking God to provide a way for her to earn additional income.
 Soon, they saw His answer.

-Jadia learned of new tailoring classes being organized at her son’s Bridge of Hope center.
+Jadia learned of new tailoring classes being organized at her son’s Child Sponsorship Program center.
 Finally, she had a chance to learn a trade and help sustain her family!
-She excitedly approached the staff at the Bridge of Hope center and shared about her interest in tailoring.
+She excitedly approached the staff at the center and shared about her interest in tailoring.

 On the first day of class, Jadia sat happily among the other women.
 Her eagerness to learn, combined with her natural aptitude for sewing, helped her to quickly grasp each lesson.
 She learned how to take measurements properly and sew different stiches.
 Ignoring any distracting conversations, she paid close attention in class and diligently performed the practice work at home.

 By the end of the six-month training, Jadia was a capable seamstress and could sew all types of ladies’ clothes.
 Her confidence increased, and she began telling her neighbors about her new business.
 They were very pleased with her work—and with her affordable pricing—and she soon became well known in her area for her skill!
-Even the Bridge of Hope staff requested her services.
+Even the Child Sponsorship Program staff requested her services.

 Running a tailoring shop from home is a different story.
 A woman can sew from the safety of her home while watching over her children, and because she is her own boss, her earnings are not affected by any societal prejudices against women.